Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "Thank you."

 "Don't thank me.
 I want payment."
 She slid off the headstone, moved closer.
-"Whatever's in that ledger—whatever Cèresnav died to protect—I want a copy.
+"Whatever's in those pages—whatever Cèresnav died to protect—I want a copy.
 Not to sell.
 Not yet.
 But to hold, for the day when holding it becomes valuable."

 "And in exchange?"